exploring self-realization, sacred personhood, and full humanity

 Disillusionment with traditional modes of living is meant to lead us to higher, broader planes of thought.
 However, some get stuck on lower levels.
 For them, a sense of discontentment, which should be mere passing phase, as the Chief suggests, settles in as a hardened way of looking at life.
 In this dysfunctional state, nothing is ever enough – this is the pathological frame of mind suffered by the “insane 500.”

 Effort is required to grow spiritually.
 But, as Black Hawk advises, it is not the effort per se that advances us.
 We already have the life within and so there’s no need to huff-and-puff our way toward acquiring it.
-Please review the three articles on the nature of spirituality for further discussion.
+Please review the four articles on the nature of spirituality for further discussion.

 the ego is very unimaginative; everything it does devolves to one central pathology